Gadhali

-Gadhali is a village and former non-salute princely state on Saurashtra peninsula in Gujarat, Western India.
+Gadhali is a village and former non-salute princely state on Saurashtra peninsula in the Gadhada taluka in the Botad district of Gujarat, Western India.

 Village

-The modern village is in Gadhda Taluka, in Gadhada Vidhan Sabha constituency, in Botad district.
+The modern village is in Gadhada Taluka, in Gadhada Vidhan Sabha constituency, in Botad district.

 History

 The minor princely state, in Gohilwad prant, was ruled by Gohil Rajput Chieftains.

 In 1901 it comprised three villages, with a population of 1,537, yielding 10,000 Rupees state revenue (1903–4, mostly from land), paying 2000 Rupees tribute, to the Gaikwar Baroda State and Junagadh State.